 Get PDF | Hybrid systems were spawned from early iterations of soil-strengthened systems where soils were ameliorated with fibers or plastic mesh.
-These modifications enhanced or reinforced the soil structure to improve the root anchoring and retention, thus allowing some extended play to be sustained on natural grass surfaces that were suitably treated.
+These modifications enhanced or reinforced the soil structure to improve the root anchoring and retention

 Player welfare is a core theme which World Rugby have at the front and centre of its thinking.
 A few weeks back I was privileged to attend a workshop and assessment of a group of organisations that manufacture systems or technologies used to assess a player

-Get PDF | Force Reduction Testing, which is also sometimes referred to as shock absorption testing, is the measure of the ability of a surface to reduce impact forces when compared to a standard concrete surface.
+Get PDF | Force Reduction Testing, which is also sometimes referred to as shock absorption testing, is the measure of the ability of a surface to reduce impact forces.

 Get PDF | An early claim to fame for Sports Labs was the implementation of Key Stage Inspections (KSI) to the construction of the whole of the base works of an artificial pitch or track.

-Get PDF | Rotational Resistance (or traction) is a test which was developed for natural turf fields to assess the amount of grip the field returns to the athlete when a plant-and-turn or change in direction is performed.
+Get PDF | Rotational Resistance (or traction) is a test which was developed for natural turf fields to assess the amount of grip the field returns to the athlete.

-I thought artificial pitches were maintenance free?
-Yes, that old chestnut.
-It's convenient to think that artificial pitches are maintenance free, but the only truth in this is that you don't need to cut the grass!
+Get PDF | It's convenient to think that artificial pitches are maintenance free, but the only truth in this is that you don't need to cut the grass.

 The largest number of facilities in a region we examine is in the United States where we test over 700 fields per year against the GMax requirements.
 In Europe, we perform either a FIFA, World Rugby or International Hockey Federation test on over 600 fields.

-A Light-Weight Deflectometer (LWD) is a fantastic tool for testing the prepared formation of your pitch or a stone foundation which supports the turf system of your pitch.
-It works equally well for the assessment of the base of an athletic track or court.
+Get PDF | A fantastic tool for testing the prepared formation of your pitch, it works equally well for the assessment of the base of an athletic track or court.

 2017 has flown by in what was an incredible year for the turf industry globally.
 Sports Labs responded to this increased activity by opening a new laboratory and becoming an innovation partner of KNVB in Zeist, Netherlands.